QuantEcon/lecture-python-intro/lectures/inflation_history.md

     return df
 ```

-Now we write plotting functions so we can plot the price level, exchange rates,
+Now we write plotting functions `pe_plot` and `pr_plot` that will build figures that show the price level, exchange rates,
 and inflation rates, for each country of interest.

 ```{code-cell} ipython3